 It bears repeating that even if you know that a crime is going to be committed...but do nothing to prevent its occurrence...you are not guilty of being an aider and abettor under Penal Code 31 unless you have a legal duty to act.

 And because legal duties are so few and far between...since they must be specifically conferred upon you by a law...they will not come into play very often.

 As a result, mere knowledge of the underlying crime will not typically be enough to convict you as an aider and abettor.21

 If you do help facilitate the crime...but only after it is over...you are not an aider and abettor.
-You may, however, be an accessory after the fact .
-Accessories after the fact are not treated in the same manner as accomplices, but are instead treated as "obstructers of justice".22
+You may, however, be an accessory after the fact.
+(In contrast, aiding and abetting is sometimes called being an accessory before the fact.)
+Accessories after the fact are not treated in the same manner as accomplices under PC 31, but are instead treated as "obstructers of justice".22

-But there is no distinction between being an accessory before the fact / accomplice / "aider and abettor" or the actual perpetrator when it comes to sentencing.
-Each individual will be regarded as a "principal" to the crime and is subject to the same penalties as if he/she personally committed the offense.24
+Each individual convicted of aiding and abetting under the California Penal Code will be regarded as a "principal" to the crime and is subject to the same penalties and consequences as if he/she personally committed the offense.24

 The only exception to this rule applies to murder prosecutions, discussed in the next section.25

 As the Supreme Court of California recognized, in some situations, an aider and abettor may be guilty of a greater homicide-related offense than the actual perpetrator, since defenses or extenuating circumstances may exist that are personal to the actual perpetrator and do not apply to the aider and abettor.26